 Step 2: Open a brokerage account

-Now that you've chosen the best brokerage, it's time to fill out some personal details so you are able to buy FNWB today.
+Now that you've picked your brokerage, you'll need to fill out some personal information so you are able to invest in FNWB today.

 eToro is a multi-asset investment platform.
 The value of your investments may go up or down.
 Your capital is at risk.